liferay/liferay-central-test-2/modules/sdk/gradle-plugins-source-formatter/README.markdown

 ## Additional Configuration

-There are additional configurations related to the Source Formatter, which can aid in your usage of the plugin.
+There are additional configurations that can help you use the Source Formatter.

 ### Liferay Source Formatter Dependency